emmacbd/Rock-Paper-Scissors/README.md

 The difficult version uses the same rules as classic, but adds in a unicorn and a star as possible fighters.
 In this version, unicorn beats star and crane, and star beats fingers and sapphire.

 Once the user clicks on their chosen fighter, their robot opponent will also choose their fighter.
-The user's and the robot's chosen fighters will appear alongside each other, and the subheader will change to either declare a winner, or announce a tie.
+The user's and the robot's chosen fighters will appear alongside each other, and the sub-header will change to either declare a winner, or announce a tie.

-Each player will gain a point for each match they win.
+Each player will gain a point for every match they win.
 The user can switch games and retain the scores from previous games.

 To restart the score the user may refresh the page.